These days, customers are doing a lot of their shopping from home, but that ease comes with a cost. One issue:...

-But as more and more products are now being shipped direct to consumers, more packaging material is required, and more of it is ending up in the household waste stream.
-Consumers only recycle a small percentage of the packaging material that brings those e-commerce purchases to their doorsteps, so the environment is taking a double hit -- more packaging in the supply stream and less of it being recycled.
+But as more and more products are now being shipped direct to consumers via e-commerce companies, more packaging materials are required, and more of it is ending up in the household waste stream.
+Consumers only recycle a small percentage of the packaging material that brings those online shopping purchases to their doorsteps, so the environment is taking a double hit -- more packaging in the supply stream and less of it being recycled.

 Those ubiquitous brown corrugated cardboard boxes are mostly made from recycled material, and the boxes themselves are recyclable, but the recycling circuit is interrupted when the cartons are stacked up in the consumer's garage, attic, cellar or, worse yet, simply tossed into the trash.

 And there may be a bigger problem.
 Smaller shipments like those that are typical for direct-to-consumer sales require more padding or filler to protect the contents as they travel through a longer supply chain with more handling of the cartons.

 Products that are typically shipped in cases and pallets of goods from the supplier to the retailer are designed for efficient packaging and don't require much, if any, filler.
 Different-sized individual items put into a box by an e-tailer often require more filler.
 Much of the plastic foam, packing peanuts, organic fiber material and other e-commerce packaging waste ends up in the landfill.
 Switching from plastic to biodegradable organics is certainly a step in the right direction, but only a small step.